LuMingYinDetect/yasm_defects/yasm_detect_1.md

 yasm 1.3.0 9defefae9fbcb6958cddbfa778c1ea8605da8b8b

 Vulnerability Description:
-This defect is a null pointer dereference issue, where a null pointer is passed into the strlen function.
+The defect occurs at line 177 in the file /yasm/modules/preprocs/nasm/nasmlib.c.This defect is a null pointer dereference issue, where a null pointer is passed into the strlen function.
 As glibc does not check whether the pointer passed to the strlen function is null, passing a null pointer to the strlen function can lead to a program crash.

 yasm download address:
 https://github.com/yasm/yasm.git